 A more powerful alternative: An integrated AI platform

-Unlike tools that are stuck in one app, eesel AI connects directly to the places where your team’s knowledge actually lives.
-You can train it on your Confluence spaces, Google Docs, and even conversations from Slack or customer support platforms like Zendesk.
-This means every suggestion, summary, and action it takes is based on your company’s unique information, making it far more accurate and relevant.
+It understands your entire business context Unlike tools that are limited to one application, eesel AI connects directly to the places where your team's knowledge lives.
+You can integrate it with your Confluence spaces, Google Docs, and even conversations from Slack.
+This means every action it takes is based on your unique information, making it a highly accurate companion for your Jira instance.

-The "AI Agent" in eesel AI can do more than just write.
-You can set it up to perform actions directly in your tools.
-For example, imagine a customer issue pops up in Slack.
-The AI Agent can automatically turn it into a perfectly formatted bug report in Jira Service Management, assign it to the right team, and link back to the original conversation.
-That’s not just an assistant; it’s a real automation engine.
+It takes action and automates workflows The "AI Agent" in eesel AI can do more than just write.
+You can set it up to perform actions directly in your favorite tools.
+For example, when a customer issue arises in Slack, the AI Agent can automatically turn it into a perfectly formatted report in Jira Service Management, assign it to the correct team, and maintain links to the original conversation.
+This enhances Jira's native power with even more automation.

-Letting an AI run wild in your Jira instance sounds a little scary, and it should.
-That’s why eesel AI has a powerful simulation mode.
-You can test your setup on thousands of your past tickets and see exactly how the AI would have handled them.
-You can tweak its behavior and check its performance in a safe sandbox environment before it ever touches your team’s live workflow.
-This lets you build confidence and get it right from the start.
+You can test with confidence Jira is the backbone of your operations, so reliability is key.
+That’s why eesel AI includes a powerful simulation mode.
+You can test your configuration on thousands of past tickets to see exactly how the AI would have handled them.
+This allows you to fine-tune its behavior in a safe environment before it ever touches your live workflow, giving you total confidence in your setup.

 Move beyond a simple AI assistant to a true AI agent